If you’re worried about leaks, it’s definitely time to do a gut-check on your gutters

 Signs You May Need Gutter Replacement

 Gutters direct water from rainfall off the roof and down a sloping system, which leads to a downspout.
 This downspout directs water away from the foundation of your home.
 If your gutters are not functioning properly and water is overflowing and leaking down the side of your house, it’s possible you need to clean your gutters, as they could be clogged.
+This can also cause damage to your soffit, fascia, and home walls.

 However, if you are noticing multiple leaks, cracks, holes of any kind, rust, peeling paint, sagging, or splitting, it’s likely time for a gutter replacement.
 Other more serious warning signs could be water leaking or damage in your basement or foundation.